College of Science and Health > Academics > Speech Language Pathology > About > Community Advisory Board

 S Vetter

-Sarah Vetter, MS CCC-SLP, MA received her B.S. in Speech and Hearing Science from University of Illinois at Urbana-Champaign, and her M.S. in Speech-Language Pathology from Boston University.
+Sarah Vetter, M.S., CCC-SLP, MA, received her B.S. in Speech and Hearing Science from University of Illinois at Urbana-Champaign, and her M.S. in Speech-Language Pathology from Boston University.
 Sarah is a Speech-Language Pathologist at Ann & Robert H. Lurie Children's Hospital of Chicago, with 15+ years experience in speech-language and feeding-swallowing disorders as they relate to children born with cleft lip/palate and other craniofacial conditions.
-Further interest in program development, as well as learning and mentorship, prompted a more recent pursuit of a M.A. in Educating Adults at DePaul University and facilitated movement into the role of Education Coordinator for the Division of Rehabilitative Services at Lurie Children’s.
+Further interest in program development, as well as learning and mentorship, prompted a more recent pursuit of an M.A. in Educating Adults at DePaul University and facilitated movement into the role of Education Coordinator for the Division of Rehabilitative Services at Lurie Children’s.
 In addition to her continued commitment to the Cleft/Craniofacial Program, she has additionally served in this role since 2016.